Common pain points for theme park visitors, and how apps can help

 Getting lost / being unable to find things

 As attractions become larger, navigation is becoming increasingly difficult for visitors.
-Placing physical maps around can help, but most people now are used to smartphones being able to show them instantly where they are, and so physical maps can cause more frustration than guidance.
-By instead investing in wayfinding technology, such as with our new Xplor-It range, parks can provide their guests with instant access to maps, trails, nearby shows and events, and other items of interest that it may not be possible to advertise on a physical map.
+Placing physical maps around can help, but most people now are used to smartphones providing instant information.
+Physical maps can cause more frustration than guidance.
+Investing in wayfinding technology, parks can provide their guests with instant access to maps, trails, nearby shows and events, and other items of interest that it may not be possible to advertise on a physical map.

 When your guests are only visiting for a day, they’ll be wanting to experience everything your attraction has to offer, including rides, special events, treats, photo opportunities and discounts.
 As we’ve already mentioned, theme park apps can help ease the frustration of ride queues and navigation issues, but they can do a lot more.
 By utilising smartphone software such as push notifications and GPS, parks can provide personalised discounts and offers to app users before, during and after their visit, as well as information about what there is to do on the day nearby.
 Providing guests with personalised, individualised content will not only make your guests feel valued, but will also help to ensure that they can make the most of their day, and leave feeling satisfied.

 If you’d like to hear about how our tech can determine and solve the pain points at your attraction, get in touch!